 We all need links to rank, but who likes getting links?
-Its the pitts… Pitching, writing, making, pitching, negotiating, waiting, pitching again (you got to pitch 3 times or you not doing it right).
+It’s the pits… Pitching, writing, making, pitching, negotiating, waiting, pitching again (you’ve got to pitch 3 times or you not doing it right).

-Lucky for me we kinda good at that here at TravelTractions, but what if YOU could generate hundres of links, on auto pilot?
+Lucky for me we’re kinda good at that here at TravelTractions, but what if YOU could generate hundreds of links, on autopilot?

-Image link building is by none one of the most effective link building tactics and it is not used very often, or it is at least something that is not followed through.
+Image link building is by far one of the most effective link building tactics and it is not used very often, or it is at least something that is not followed through.

 Most do the first 30% of the hard work and don’t reap the full rewards.

 For travel bloggers, this is SUPER simple and easy and it’s one of the first things I do when starting a new site.

 - Badges / Awards

 - Employee Photos

 Photos and nice images are becoming extremely important in today’s goldfish generation.
 Content today needs to be engaging and easier to read – but that’s not why I’m writing this post.